Corn production in the United States: History

 Corn spread across North America a few thousand years ago.
 The original corn plant known as teosinte is still grown in Mexico.
 Newer varieties are much larger, due to plant breeding efforts of Native Americans and scientific research.
 It is now the third leading grain crop in the world.

-According to the An Indigenous Peoples' History of the United States by Roxanne Dunbar-Ortiz "Indigenous American agriculture was based on corn ...Since there is no evidence of corn on any other continent prior to its post-Columbus dispersal, its development is a unique invention of the original American agriculturalist."
+According to An Indigenous Peoples' History of the United States by Roxanne Dunbar-Ortiz "Indigenous American agriculture was based on corn ....
+Since there is no evidence of corn on any other continent prior to its post-Columbus dispersal, its development is a unique invention of the original American agriculturalist."

 According to Tribes That Slumber by Thomas Lewis and Madeline Kneberg, corn was "the staff of life to the Cherokee", who grew three types of corn.
 "Flour corn" had "very large, white kernels".
 "Six weeks corn" was a type similar to popcorn, roasted at milk stage.
 "Hominy corn" came in different colors of "smooth, hard kernels" which might be white, blue, red or yellow, or a mix of any of these.

 By the time scientific assessment of conduciveness to grow corn in the United States was undertaken by Meriwether Lewis in 1804, the immigrant settlers had already spread its growth in many parts of the country due to its suitability in varying climatic and soil conditions.
 Once the suitability of land in the central part of the country, the Midwestern United States, was scientifically established by Lewis and Clark, settlers moved to the area in large numbers, and started reaping large corn crops.Over the centuries, the crop varieties underwent changes to get better yields, while farming methods were improved.
 As a result, the fertile belt soon came to be known as "the Corn Belt".
 Hybrid cropping techniques were widely practiced from the late 1880s, and the hybrid corn varieties developed with cross and re-cross breeding techniques developed by university research.
 This ushered a new age of agriculture.
 The 1% area devoted to hybrid varieties in 1934 rose to 78% in the 1940s and continued to rise thereafter.
 In the 1950s, Henry A. Wallace, former vice president and former Secretary of Agriculture, and an early developer of hybrid seeds, observed that "the Corn Belt had developed into the most productive agricultural civilization the world has ever seen".
 This trend has continued and now the corn production level in American farms is a significant 20% higher per acre than in the rest of the world.

 As the growth of corn has spread to extensive production in 14 states (though it is grown to a lesser extent in all the other US states), the Corn Farmers Coalition was formed.
 This is a union of the National Corn Growers Association and 14 state corn associations.